Why didn’t my embryos grow?

 It is important to note that endometriosis does not always affect fertility.
 If you have endometriosis and are experiencing difficulty conceiving, it’s important to undergo a thorough assessment by a fertility specialist to help determine if it is your endometriosis and/or other issues that are affecting your ability to conceive.
 An assessment of the male partner (where relevant) is also important for identifying any male-factor infertility that may be contributing to a delay in falling pregnant.

-There are a range of treatments that can help women with endometriosis conceive.
+There is a range of fertility treatments that can help women with endometriosis conceive.
 These include assisted reproductive techniques (ART), as well as options that increase your chances of falling pregnant naturally.
-The most appropriate treatment for you will depend on your medical history, the severity of your endometriosis, and whether your fertility specialist believes that this is the primary cause of your fertility issues.
+Studies show that ART cycles offer higher pregnancy rates (22%) than natural conception (11%) for women with moderate to severe endometriosis.5 The most appropriate treatment for you will depend on your medical history, the severity of your endometriosis, and whether your fertility specialist believes that this is the primary cause of your fertility issues.

 Your fertility specialist may also prescribe medication to help your body release more than one mature egg from the ovary before you undergo IUI, as there is evidence that this increases the chances of success in endometriosis.4 IUI is most likely to be suitable for women with mild to moderate endometriosis who have no blockages in their fallopian tubes.